 1) Filter Size

-Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
+Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-Typically home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+Typically home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating